 9999 bar codes are the result of a loss of communication between the POS terminal and Punchh Proxy Service.
 A connection is established each time a bar code is printed.
 If this connection is not successfully established, 9999 bar codes begin to print.
 Please complete the following steps:

-- Please make sure the Punchh Proxy service is actively running on the file server in the BOH.
+2. Please make sure the Punchh Proxy Service (Punchh.exe) is actively running on the file server in the BOH.
 Restart if it is not running.

-- If there is a software firewall running on the BOH computer, make sure inbound network connections are allowed to communicate to Punchh.exe process.
+4. If there is a Firewall or AV software running on the BOH computer, make sure inbound network connections from the FOH are allowed to communicate to the Punchh.exe process.